AlexMordred/laravel-email-verification/README.md

 ## Manually Handling or Customizing the Process

 If you'd like to manually handle or customize the process, take a look at the `src/EmailVerification.php` class.
 This is the main file of the package.
-You can use all the methods from it directly whenever you want to, each method has a DocBlock.
+You can use all the methods from it directly wherever you want to, each method has a DocBlock.

 The `registered()` method that was mentioned above also comes from that class.

 ### The registered() Method

-You have to copy the code from the `registered()` method and modify it (for example, to use custom mailable).
 Below is the code of the original method.

 ```php
 public static function registered($user)